mada360/basicWeatherApp/Plan.md

 2. Pull data from Yahoo weather api using user location
 3. Parse JSON data retrieved from Yahoo
-  a.
-Deal with failure - Display snackbar/dialog to inform of failure, "ERROR, try again later"
+  * Deal with failure - Display snackbar/dialog to inform of failure, "ERROR, try again later"
-  b.
-On success continue to run app.
+  * On success continue to run app.
 4. With data parsed display output using imageViews (Current condition, 5 day forecast) and textViews for current condition, temp, location, any other relevant data.
-  a.
-Use relative layout for current weather.
+  * Use relative layout for current weather.
-  b.
-Use listArray for 5-day forecast - LinearLayout Vertical
+  * Use listArray for 5-day forecast - LinearLayout Vertical
 5. Set refresh rate - Every 30 minutes?
 (Make adjustable by user between 15 mins - 24 hours)

 ## Simple Actions for Alarm